 $ docker commit -a "John Smith" -m "Installed CMS" mycontainer cms:2

 Tip: Tools or Test Container.
 When debugging services that have dependencies on each other, it is often helpful to create a container with tools to test connectivity or the health of a component.
 Common cases are network tools like telnet, netcat, curl, wget, SQL clients, or logging agents.
 This avoids adding unnecessary debugging tools to the containers that run the production loads.
+One popular image for this is the

 Two different use cases for modernizing traditional applications are: